 When registering for the exam, the approved application must be presented to the central examination office, ZPA for short in German.

-How to register your thesis for "Design Technology" and "Development & Construction"
+How to register your thesis for "Development & Construction"

-- Obtain all necessary signatures (supervising assistant, external supervisor if necessary and supervising professor).
+- Obtaining all necessary signatures (supervising assistant, external supervisor if applicable, and supervising professor)

-he Documentation Sheet is forwarded by MSE to the ZPA (or examination board for external work).
+- Forwarding of the data entry sheet by the MSE to the ZPA (or examination board in the case of external work).

 What guidelines are there for the supervision of external projects?